dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20 @r_

-Add a "y" for yearly and an "&" to see the prompts for repetition options.
+Add a `y` for yearly.
+The repetition attribute, `@r`, has several possible attributes which apply specifically to it.
+Such attributes use `&` rather than `@` as a tag.
+Enter an `&` to see the prompts for repetition options.

         repetition &-key
         repetition &-keys: &i (interval), &m (monthdays),